dice-dydakt/capdemo/README.md

 #### Question:
 Explain if and why you were/were not able to get/increase the value of ``PNCounter`` in each step on particular nodes.

+## Assignment

+Submit a report that explains the following:
+- (3p) Answer the questions found above in the description of Exercises 1,2,3.
+- (2p) Which data structures -- AP or CP -- require the Raft algorith?
+Why is this algorithm needed?